 When it enters the market next year, the Tandem Mobi will also be the smallest durable automated insulin delivery system available in the U.S. that's fully controllable from a mobile app.
 It's less than half the size of the t:slim X2 insulin pump, Tandem’s current hybrid closed-loop system, and includes a 5-inch tubing option.

-The Mobi is less than half the size of the t:slim X2, the Tandem Mobi will not include a screen but instead, be fully controlled by an iPhone app.
-The Mobi has an on-pump button, providing another quick option for people to bolus insulin if they don’t want to do it from their phone.
+Unlike the t:slim X2, the Tandem Mobi will not include a screen but instead offer full iOS mobile control through an iPhone app.
+The Mobi has an on-pump button, providing another quick option for people to manually bolus insulin if they don’t want to do it from their phone.